 SHS Group incorporates several subsidiaries as detailed below.
-Across our divisions we have a global supply chain spanning over 35 countries and have worked in partnership with several our key suppliers for multiple decades.
+Across our divisions, we have a global supply chain spanning over 35 countries and have worked in partnership with several of our key suppliers for multiple decades.

 Our products are supplied to several major UK retailers and other food manufacturers.

 SHS GROUP SUBSIDIARIES